AFROTC-Det-345/llab-spring-23/345 CSQ OI - Spring 23.md

 #### 2. Customs and Courtesies/Personal Appearance
 AFROTC cadets will wear the uniform of the day (UOD) on Tuesdays to **all** university classes and LLAB.
 The UOD will be identified in advance of LLAB in the weekly Operations Order.
 If you have not been issued a uniform, cadets will wear appropriate business-like attire—no jeans, sneakers, dirty, wrinkled, or provocative/revealing clothing.
 Your personal appearance will be within Air Force standards.
 Do not wear distinctive Air Force-provided clothing while conducting fundraising activities.

 Cadets will observe standard military customs and courtesies during LLAB and PT.
-These customs and courtesies include coming to attention when the senior officer enters and leaves the area, wearing the uniform directed by the current Operations Order unless an alternative is previously approved, and complying with Air Force Instruction (AFI) 36-2903 *“Dress and Personal Appearance of Air Force Personnel”* and the AFROTC Supplement at all times.
+These customs and courtesies include coming to attention when the senior officer enters and leaves the area, wearing the uniform directed by the current Operations Order unless an alternative is previously approved, and complying with Department of the Air Force Instruction (DAFI) 36-2903 *“Dress and Personal Appearance of Air Force Personnel”* and the AFROTC Supplement at all times.

 #### 3. Academic Freedom
 Disagreement and free expression of opinion are encouraged, but must be professional and courteous.
 To promote free expression, academic freedom and non-attribution will be observed.
 There will be no retribution for ideas or opinions expressed in class and students may not attribute an idea or opinion to an individual outside the classroom without that person’s consent.
 This freedom allows us the opportunity to engage in the entire spectrum of activities involved in the search of knowledge and understanding of our subject while maintaining mutual respect of others.